spryker/oryx/docs/reactivity/reactive-components.md

 # Reactive components

 Components are organized by domains, for example components in a product domain, and can leverage domain logic to communicate with the associated backend API.
-Each domain is shipped with a domain service that provides an API to communicate backend API.
-For example, when rendering product data, `ProductService` can be used:
+Each domain is shipped with a domain service that provides an API to communicate with a backend API.
+For example, when rendering product data, `ProductService` can be used as follows:

 ```ts
 export class ProductPriceComponent extends LitElement {